NativeScript/nativescript-cli/docs/man_pages/project/creation/create.md

 Usage | Synopsis
 ---|---
+Create from default JavaScript template | `$ tns create <App Name> [--path <Directory>] [--appid <App ID>]` Create from default TypeScript template | `$ tns create <App Name> [--path <Directory>] [--appid <App ID> --template typescript` OR `$ tns create <App Name> [--path <Directory>] [--appid <App ID> --template tsc`
-General | `$ tns create <App Name> [--path <Directory>] [--appid <App ID>] [--copy-from <Directory>] [--template <Template>]`
+Copy from existing project | `$ tns create <App Name> [--path <Directory>] [--appid <App ID>] --copy-from <Directory>` Create from custom template | `$ tns create <App Name> [--path <Directory>] [--appid <App ID>] --template <Template>`

-Creates a new project for native development with NativeScript from the default template or from an existing NativeScript project.
+Creates a new project for native development with NativeScript.

 ### Options
 * `--path` - Specifies the directory where you want to create the project, if different from the current directory.
 The directory must be empty.
 * `--appid` - Sets the application identifier for your project.
 * `--copy-from` - Specifies a directory which contains an existing NativeScript project.
-If not set, the NativeScript CLI creates the project from the default hello-world template.
+If `--copy-from` and `--template` are not set, the NativeScript CLI creates the project from the default JavaScript hello-world template.
-* `--template` - Sets the source template for the project.
-The value can be anything that you can `npm install` - npm package, local path, .tgz, GitHub URL.
-The package will be used as `app` directory of the new application.
-<% if(isHtml) { %>
-If `--template typescript` or `--template tsc` is specified, the default TypeScript template (`tns-template-hello-world-ts`) will be used.

-In case the specified template is missing any of the `App_Resources` they will be completed in the `app` directory from the default template.
-<% } %>
+* `--template` - Specifies a valid npm package which you want to use to create your project.
+If `--copy-from` and `--template` are not set, the NativeScript CLI creates the project from the default JavaScript hello-world template.<% if(isHtml) { %> If one or more application assets are missing from the `App_Resources` directory in the package, the CLI adds them using the assets available in the default hello-world template.<% } %>

 ### Attributes
 * `<App Name>` is the name of project.
 The specified name must meet the requirements of all platforms that you want to target. <% if(isConsole) { %>For more information about the `<App Name>` requirements, run `$ tns help create`<% } %><% if(isHtml) { %>For projects that target Android, you can use uppercase or lowercase letters, numbers, and underscores.
 The name must start with a letter.
 For projects that target iOS, you can use uppercase or lowercase letters, numbers, and hyphens.<% } %>
 * `<App ID>` is the application identifier for your project.
 It must be a domain name in reverse and must meet the requirements of all platforms that you want to target.
 If not specified, the application identifier is set to `org.nativescript.<App name>` <% if(isConsole) { %>For more information about the `<App ID>` requirements, run `$ tns help create`<% } %><% if(isHtml) { %>For projects that target Android, you can use uppercase or lowercase letters, numbers, and underscores in the strings of the reversed domain name, separated by a dot.
 Strings must be separated by a dot and must start with a letter.
 For example: `com.nativescript.My_Andro1d_App`
 For projects that target iOS, you can use uppercase or lowercase letters, numbers, and hyphens in the strings of the reversed domain name.
 Strings must be separated by a dot.
-For example: `com.nativescript.My-i0s-App`.<% } %>
+For example: `com.nativescript.My-i0s-App`.
+* `<Template>` is a valid npm package which you want to use as template for your app.
+You can specify the package by name in the npm registry or by local path or GitHub URL to a directory or .tar.gz containing a package.json file.
+The contents of the package are be copied in the `app` directory of your project.<% } %>

 <% if(isHtml) { %>
 ### Related Commands